Tell me your landscape and I'll tell you who you are.

 Colton graduated from Winona State University where he earned Bachelor of Science degrees in Finance and Marketing.
 During college, Colton served as Chairman of the Dean’s Advisory Board for the College of Business.
 He was also a member of Delta Sigma Pi, a professional business fraternity, where he was the president.
 Prior to joining the CCM Team, Colton worked with a large cloud-based software provider in the Twin Cities.
 Hockey has been part of Colton’s life since he was a kid, and he now enjoys refereeing at all levels from youth to college.
 In the summer months, he enjoys being with family and friends, playing softball and spending time outdoors at the lake.
 Colton grew up in Fairmont, Minnesota and now resides in St. Paul.

-Just prior to joining CCM, Charlie served for five years as accounting manager for a St. Paul CPA firm.
-In this role, he advised affluent clients in general financial and tax planning in addition to providing tax compliance services –preparing and reviewing individual, gift and fiduciary returns.
+Prior to joining CCM, Charlie served for five years as accounting manager for a St. Paul CPA firm.
+In this role, he advised affluent clients in general financial and tax planning in addition to providing tax compliance services—preparing and reviewing individual, gift, and fiduciary returns.
 Prior to that position, Charlie worked as an audit/accounting supervisor for another Twin Cities firm, where he was responsible for the overall servicing of business clients in one of the firm’s key niche sectors.
-In this role he worked closely with business owners consulting on activities including budgeting, forecasting and cash flow analysis.
+In this role he worked closely with business owners, consulting on activities including budgeting, forecasting, and cash flow analysis.
 He began his career in the banking industry where he prepared financial reports for trust accounts in the retirement services area.
-Charlie is a Certified Public Accountant (CPA), a member of the American Institute of Certified Public Accountants and the Minnesota Society of CPAs.
+Charlie is a Certified Public Accountant (CPA) and a member of the American Institute of Certified Public Accountants and the Minnesota Society of CPAs.

-Charlie is a graduate of the University of Wisconsin-Madison, where he earned his bachelor’s degree in business administration with an emphasis on finance, investments and banking.
+Charlie is a graduate of the University of Wisconsin-Madison, where he earned his bachelor’s degree in business administration with an emphasis on finance, investments, and banking.
 Outside of work, Charlie enjoys spending time in the outdoors, particularly hunting and fishing.
-He is also active in the community as a board member of the United Way of Hastings.
 Charlie and his wife, Jennifer, reside in Hastings with their three children.

 Ginger Church serves as Executive Assistant to the Principals at Carlson Capital Management.
 In this role, she supports the development and management of the firm.
 Ever focused on the team approach, Ginger continually looks for ways to align details with people for a positive client experience.
 She is your connection in the Northfield office if you are not able to reach Greg or Justin.